GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-resource-sharing/index.md

 ### body

 The message itself.
-This could be plain text, an image binary, JSON, HTML,etc.
+This could be plain text, an image binary, JSON, HTML, etc.

 ## How does CORS work?